ColdBox/coldbox-zero-to-hero/STEPS.md

 }
 ```

 Hit the url: http://127.0.0.1:42518/tests/runner.cfm to run your tests.
 The test will run and fail as expected.
-Next we'll write the real test.
+As we use TDD we will write the real test.

-### 5.6 - Replace the `can register a user` test with the following
+### 8.2 - Replace the `can register a user` test with the following

 ```js
 it( "can register a user", function() {